 Some basic strategies for ensuring a good night's sleep can include:

-- turning off all technology before bed including mobile phones and television
+- turning off all technology at least 1 hour before bed including mobile phones and television

-- avoiding caffeine in the hours leading up to sleep
+- avoiding caffeine 4-6 hours before going to sleep

-- getting some fresh air in the room, and
+- getting fresh air in your bed room, and

 Read more in the Sleep Health Foundation's fact sheets.